Find The Best Poverty Busting Charities

 - Donating reminds you that you have more than you think and helps you be grateful for how much I have.

 - Donating is good for your soul, and the right time to do something good for your soul is NOW!

-But while donating starts with our hearts, GOOD donations happen because of our heads.
-And the giving circle helps us do that!
-Our donation committee researches charities nominated by you and our other members, and then sends you the report.
+I also know that while a donation starts with your heart, a GOOD donations happen when you use your head.
+And our giving circle helps you do that!
+Your donation committee researches charities nominated by you and our other members, and then sends you the report.
 Then you vote on which charity you think is going to make the biggest difference.